 Rick Archer: Welcome to Buddha at the Gas Pump.
-My name is Rick Archer, and I’m with a bunch of friends out in California, most of us for the science and non duality conference.
-But we had a whole day to fill with something useful.
-And so I’ve been having the impulse to have a group conversation with a relatively large number of people, as you’ll see in a minute when I introduce them.
-And it may seem a little crazy to try to have a conversation with this many people, but I’m a little crazy.
-So it seems perfectly normal to me.
-See, normally you guys, yes.
-Okay.
-Welcome to the monkey house.
-So, we’re just getting started, I’m going to introduce the people who are here.
-And this whole thing is a little bit informal.
-Some people will be coming in and joining us as we proceed, some people might need to leave.
-And we’re just gonna see how it rolls.
-So just showing up is Susanna Murray.
-She is a spiritual teacher living in Grass Valley area, isn’t it?
+My name is Rick Archer and I’m with a bunch of friends out in California, most of us for the Science and Non-Duality Conference, but we had a whole day to fill with something useful, and so I’ve been having the impulse to have a group conversation with a relatively large number of people, as you’ll see in a minute when I introduce them.
+And it may seem a little crazy to try to have a conversation with this many people, but I’m a little crazy, so it seems perfectly normal to me.
+It seem normal to you guys?
+Okay, welcome to the monkey house.
+So we’re just getting started.
+I’m going to introduce the people who are here, and this whole thing is a little bit informal.
+Some people will be coming in and joining us as we proceed.
+Some people might need to leave, and we’re just going to see how it rolls.
+So just showing up is Susanne Marie.
+She’s a spiritual teacher living in Grass Valley area, isn’t it?
 Yeah.
-And she’s here for the conference.
-Sitting next to her is one of my favorite authors.
-Mariana Kaplan has written some wonderful books, halfway up the mountain, the error of premature claims to awakening and a couple of books about whether you need a guru and so on.
-I love Mario’s books and read several of them before I even matter.
-Dana Sawyer, who is an old friend of mine, I instructed him and threatened down meditation in 1971.
-And haven’t seen him since nearly then.
-And he’s gone on to become a professor of religious studies at Maine College of Art.
-He’s been to India maybe 18-20 times or something speaks fluent Hindi, has interviewed just about every Swami of note in India and done all sorts of interesting things in his life.
-He just came here from the world Parliament of Religions in Salt Lake City.
+Yeah, and she’s here for the conference.
+Sitting next to her is one of my favorite authors, Mariana Caplan, who’s written some wonderful books, “Halfway Up the Mountain,” “The Error of Premature Claims to Awakening,” and a couple of books about whether you need a guru, and so on.
+I love Mariana’s books and read several of them before I even met her.
+Dana Sawyer, who’s an old friend of mine– I instructed him in transcendental meditation in 1971, and haven’t seen him since nearly then.
+And he’s gone on to become a professor of religious studies at the Maine College of Art.
+He’s been to India maybe 18, 20 times or something, speaks fluent Hindi, has interviewed just about every swami of note in India, and done all sorts of interesting things in his life.
+He just came here from the World Parliament of Religions in Salt Lake City.
 Next to him is my friend Francis Bennett.
-Francis was a Benedictine and Cistercian monk for the better part TRAPPIST for the better part of 30 years.
-And he wrote me from the monastery actually, when he was, had had a spiritual awakening was feeling the impulse to leave and I said, Boy, as soon as you get out, let’s do an interview.
-And we did and people around the world immediately fell in love with them.
-And so today’s become one of my best friends.
+Francis was a Benedictine and Cistercian monk Trappist, for the better part of 30 years.
+And he wrote me from the monastery, actually, when he had had a spiritual awakening, was feeling the impulse to leave, and I said, “Boy, as soon as you get out, let’s do an interview.”
+And we did, and people around the world immediately fell in love with him.
+And so did I. He’s become one of my best friends.
 Next to him is Craig Holliday.
 Craig lives in Durango, Colorado.
-And, and incidentally, I’ve interviewed everybody on this panel, I think with the exception of a couple of introduce in a minute.
-So you can look up any of these people as I’m introducing him, and as you hear them speak during this interview, if you want to hear more from them.
-But Craig lives in Durango, and is a spiritual teacher and sort of a non dual therapist, would you say?
-I would say, okay, good, has a beautiful daughter, whom he featured prominently in his interview with me.
-Next to Craig To my right is Kristin Kirk.
-Kristen, is a spiritual teacher and healer, who has a very fascinating range of experience, in my opinion, kind of multi-dimensional.
-And she has been living in Western Massachusetts, but she’s in the process of moving to Hawaii.
+And incidentally, I’ve interviewed everybody on this panel, I think, with the exception of a couple that I’ll introduce in a minute.
+So you can look up any of these people as I’m introducing them, and as you hear them speak during this interview, if you want to hear more from them.
+But Craig lives in Durango and is a spiritual teacher and sort of a non-dual therapist, would you say?
+Okay, good.
+Has a beautiful daughter, whom he featured prominently in his interview with me.
+Next to Craig to my right is Kristin Kirk.
+Kristin is a spiritual teacher and healer who has a very fascinating range of experience, in my opinion, kind of multi-dimensional.
+And she has been living in western Massachusetts, but she’s in the process of moving to Kauai.
 And I’m really glad that she could be here as part of this.
-And to my left is Claire Blanchflower, whom I interviewed just a couple of weeks ago up in Vancouver, and just got to know Claire lives there and just drove all the way down for the conference.
-And I don’t know what more to say about your clarity.
-Great person.
+And to my left is Clare Blanchflower, whom I interviewed just a couple weeks ago up in Vancouver and just got to know.
+Clare lives there and just drove all the way down for the conference.
+And I don’t know what more to say about you, Clare. (laughter) Great person.
 To her left is David Buckland.
-David has been tremendously helpful to BatGap.
-Over the last several years, he has done all sorts of technical things and fixed all kinds of things that got screwed up and built some important sections of the site and writes a fascinating blog called dividual, which is a play on words, because vigil means knowledge.
-And his name is David so dividual.
+David has been tremendously helpful to BatGap over the last several years.
+He has done all sorts of technical things and fixed all kinds of things that got screwed up and built some important sections of the site and writes a fascinating blog called “DaVidya,” which is a play on words, because “vidya” means knowledge and his name is David, so “DaVidya.”
 And it’s one of the few things that I read on a regular basis.
-I was learning something.
-To his left is Chuck Hillig, whom I interviewed very early on, and that gap maybe almost six years ago or something.
-Chuck lives in Virginia, and is I suppose would you call yourself a non dual teacher?
+I always learn something.
+To his left is Chuck Hillig, whom I interviewed very early on in BatGap, maybe almost six years ago or something.
+Chuck lives in Virginia and is– I suppose, would you call yourself a non-dual teacher?
 Do you actually do much teaching or are you more kind of, write and–

 Rick Archer: I think Karen had a comment.